smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Excel Concatenation Formula Generator/readme.md

 # Creating an Excel Concatenation Formula

 This script creates an Excel concatenation formula based on the number of user-inputted columns.
 This becomes handy went I want to quickly insert into a temporary table and generate the `VALUES` statements within Excel.
-Often I will have privelages to create and insert into temporary tables, but not persistant tables, so this script provides a quick solution to load data into a temporary table.
+Often I will have privelages to 'CREATE' and `INSERT` into temporary tables, but not persistant tables, so this script provides a quick solution for loading data into a temporary table.

+If you need a more robust solution, there are several available products that are very affordable that can transform CSV files to SQL `INSERT` statements.
+A quick internet search of "convert CSV to SQL INSERT statements" should be sufficient.
+Another option is to import the file into SQL Server Express (where you will have `CREATE TABLE` persmisssions) and then export as `INSERT` statements.
+In SSMS, simply right click on the required Database (where the actual table is available) from the Object Explorer, select Tasks and click on Generate Scripts.
+And finally, there are web based converters available, but I do not recomend pasting any company data into a web browser for obvious security reasons.

 ## Overview